-Three Pillars of Liberation Social Work
+Three Fundamental Enablers of Power within Liberation Social Work

 Self & Community Healing